Last Samurai Standing

 Last Samurai Standing (イクサガミ, Ikusagami) is a Japanese manga series adapted from the novel of the same name written by Shogo Imamura and illustrated by Katsumi Tatsuzawa.
-It has been serialized in Kodansha's seinen manga magazine Morning since December 2022, with its chapters collected in six tankōbon volumes as of November 2025.
+It has been serialized in Kodansha's seinen manga magazine Morning since December 2022, with its chapters collected in seven tankōbon volumes as of June 2026.

-A live-action TV series was released on Netflix in November 13, 2025.
+A live-action television series was released on Netflix in November 2025.
+A second season has been announced.

+Plot

+It's 1878, the 11th year of the Meiji era.
+The samurai period is coming to an end.
+One day, flier-type information is being passed around inviting samurai and those who excelled in martial arts to Tenryū-ji in Kyoto to an event where they can win ¥100000.
+292 samurai gather at the temple.
+There, those participating in the tournament, called Kodoku, are given a wooden tag, each one of them is worth 1 point.
+Then, they are informed of the rules: "Collect points travelling along the Tokaido road to Tokyo."
+The way they are to win points is by killing other participants and gathering their tags.

 Media

 Manga

 Originally written by Shogo Imamura, based on his novel Ikusagami, and illustrated by Katsumi Tatsuzawa, Last Samurai Standing began publication in Kodansha's seinen manga magazine Morning on December 8, 2022.
 Kodansha has collected its chapters into individual tankōbon volumes.
 The first volume was released on April 21, 2023.
-As of November 21, 2025, six volumes have been released.
+As of June 23, 2026, seven volumes have been released.

 In North America, the manga has been licensed by Kodansha USA for release in English.